mcikalmerdeka/context-engineering-visualizer/README.md

 A professional educational tool that demonstrates how information flows into an AI agent's context window before inference.
 Built with LangChain and Gradio.

+Application deployed on Hugging Face: [Context Engineering Visualizer](https://huggingface.co/spaces/mcikalmerdeka/context-engineering-visualizer)

+## What Is Context Engineering?

 > **Context engineering is the practice of deliberately deciding what information an AI model sees, when it sees it, and in what format.**

-## What Is Context Engineering?

 Most developers only focus on prompt engineering (optimizing the wording of queries).
 But the real power comes from **context engineering**: designing the entire information flow into your model.